We truly believe that OTs make great coaches!

 So what is coaching?

-The essence of coaching is to develop a conversational relationship in which a coach works with another person with the intention of them working towards a future vision or goal.
-Whilst this relationship is focused and objective, the heart of the coaching environment is essentially about both empathy and compassion.
+The essence of coaching is to develop a conversational relationship with the intention of the client working towards a future vision or goal.
 Working with a coach provides a sounding board, reflection and structure from a professional who will be objective, honest and on your side.
 Coaching can help enormously in enabling someone to make difficult changes in their life, working to unlock dreams, boost creativity and build a meaningful future based on balance and purpose.
+Occupational therapists can use a “coach approach” within their OT work or use coaching as a stand-alone intervention.

 A very refreshing and lively opportunity to dip my toes into a new way of thinking!
 The Coaching Skills for OTs has already proved invaluable and I have been able to transfer learning directly into the workplace.
 It will build confidence in OTs at all levels”